tupai-os/tupai/README.md

 ## Platform support

-Currently, Tupai targets only 3 architectures; `i386`, `x86_64` and `armv7`.
+Currently, Tupai targets only 3 instruction set architectures; `i386`, `x86_64` and `armv7`.
 However, Tupai is deliberately designed to make future ports to other architectures simple and painless.

 ## Design